 System -> Configuration -> General -> Design -> HTML Head

-Placeholder images are shown when any product does not have image of its own.
+Placeholder images are shown when any product does not have an image of its own.
 You can create a default set of images for your website and place them in:

 catalog/products/placeholder/small_image.jpg, catalog/products/placeholder/image.jpg, and catalog/products/placeholder/thumbnail.jpg